Luxembourgish collaboration with Nazi Germany: Collaborators after the war

 The conditions of collaborators and their families after the war were difficult.
 If a collaborator was imprisoned, the family would find themselves without an income, and in some cases their property might be confiscated.
 Often, the wife would take the children, leave the village and move back to her parents.
-There were still acts of violence against the family of collaborators as late as 1947.
+There were still acts of violence against the families of collaborators as late as 1947.

 At the same time, this social exclusion of the collaborators meant that old ties from the war lived on and remained strong.
 In one case, a grocer who had been convicted after the war mostly had former collaborators among his customers.
 Similarly, some business owners preferentially employed former collaborators.

 There were some failed attempts in the 1950s and 1970s to politically organise the former collaborators.
 The same people are not known to have had any involvement in the resurgence of populist right-wing groups in the 1980s and 1990s.